 He recommended sending AT&T's proposed $39 billion takeover of T-Mobile to an administrative law judge for review and a hearing.
 That's what the FCC does when it opposes a merger.

-In Frankfurt, Deutsche Telekom shares were down 0.5 percent by Thursday afternoon at euro8.69 ($11.67), while the DAX index of blue-chip stocks was slightly higher overall.
+In Frankfurt, Deutsche Telekom shares closed down 0.6 percent Thursday at euro8.69 ($11.67), almost mirroring the 0.5 percent decline in the DAX index of blue-chip stocks.

 The proposed deal, announced in March, would vault the combination of America's No. 2 carrier AT&T and No. 4 T-Mobile into the top spot ahead of Verizon.

 Dallas-based AT&T has about 101 million wireless subscribers.
 T-Mobile, the Bellevue, Washington-based subsidiary of Deutsche Telekom AG of Germany, has 34 million.